-Your rental checklist: 18 things to watch out for when signing a lease in NYC
+Your rental checklist: 20 things to look for when signing a lease in NYC

-When you move to a new rental apartment in New York City, you may be tempted to skim or—let’s be honest—skip reading the lease.
-It’s all basic boilerplate text, you can always look at it later if something comes up, right?
+When you move to a new rental apartment in New York City, you may be tempted to skim or—let’s be honest—skip reading the lease entirely.
+You can always look at it later if something comes up, right?
 Bad idea.

-Some landlords have drafted thousands of leases and are not willing to negotiate the terms but Malin says it never hurts to ask to make some small changes.
-If the apartment has been on the market a while or the requested change is minor or reasonable the landlord “may be willing to make an adjustment,” he says.
+Some landlords have drafted thousands of leases and are not willing to negotiate the terms, but Malin said it never hurts to ask for a change if it’s important to you.
+If the apartment has been on the market a while or the requested change is minor or reasonable the landlord “may be willing to make an adjustment,” he said.

-When it comes to a lease, the leverage you have depends on who the market favors at the time.
-In a competitive market, you'll often have to accept what the landlord offers you.
-In a market with high vacancies, you'll have more leverage when negotiating.
+When it comes to negotiating a lease, the leverage you have depends on who the market favors at the time.
+In a competitive market like the current one, you'll often have to accept what the landlord offers you.
+In a market with high vacancies, you'll have an easier time negotiating.

 1. Verify the rent and the dates you are agreeing to